-The alternative would be to stop doing online advertising all together or to slash budgets.
+The alternative would be to stop doing online advertising altogether or to slash budgets.
 Proctor & Gamble announced last year that it would be slashing its online media spend by up to $140 million because of brand safety concerns, bots and objectionable content.

 This problem could have been easily solved with a comparatively conservative investment in AI-driven analytics.
 This technology would empower Proctor & Gamble to focus on Place (where) in the seven P’s of marketing – that’s at the core of their problem.

-It’s not just paid media that benefits; paid, earned and owned media can be positively impacted from this new technology – from influencer marketing and SEO, to display advertising and social media.
+It’s not just paid media that benefits; paid, earned, and owned media can be positively impacted by this new technology – from influencer marketing and SEO, to display advertising and social media.

 If you want to do a deeper dive into AI and these tactics, check out my full ebook is available for free.
 I set off to learn everything I could about AI and marketing and it’s my sincerest hope that you learned something new, too, from this journey.